 BPMN None Event

-The BPMN None Event article provides a detailed explanation of the none event element, including the BPMN notation, an example diagram and guidelines.
+The BPMN None Event article provides a detailed explanation of the none event BPMN element, including the definition, notation, rules, guidelines and examples.

 BPMN Notation

-The BPMN specification defines the None Event element using the following description and notation:
+The BPMN specification defines the different types of None Event elements using the following description and notation:

 Catching EventsThrowing Events